pehringer/finches/README.md

 ## Use Cases

-1. **Reverse Engineering** – Infer hidden logic from input–output pairs, even when source code or hardware is unavailable.
+1. **Reverse Engineering** - Infer hidden logic from input–output pairs, even when source code or hardware is unavailable.
 For example, Mapper can help uncover the rules behind proprietary black-box systems by modeling their behavior.

-2. **Data Compression** – Evolve compact functions that approximate large datasets.
+2. **Data Compression** - Evolve compact functions that approximate large datasets.
 By replacing raw data with concise models, Mapper enables significant reductions in storage for structured, deterministic data.

 ## Key Concepts

+- **Linear Genetic Programming (LGP)** – A form of genetic programming where programs are represented as linear sequences of instructions.
+These programs are evolved through mutation and selection to minimize a fitness function.

+- **Conditional Execution** – Individual instructions can be conditionally executed based on the results of prior instructions.
+This enables branching logic without requiring explicit control flow statements like jumps or branches.

+- **Accumulator Architecture** – Programs use a single accumulator register for all intermediate computations.
+This simplifies the instruction set while still allowing for complex operations through sequences of simpler operations.

 # Instruction Set Architecture